NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/README.md

 ## License

-This source code is open and free to use and this project is under public domain and has no license.
 Any unlicensed or copyrighted art and music we do not own, and all credit goes to the artists.
 As stated before this is supposed to be an educational project into game development, not a commercially licensed game.